Foodloops

 What began as a restaurant-to-food bank concept evolved into a broader system.
 Through stakeholder interviews and testing, we reframed the model to support donor-to-recipient coordination, enabling grocery stores, bakeries, event organizers, nonprofits, shelters, and community groups to participate within the same architecture.

-The core issue was not the willingness to donate.
+The core issue was not the willingness to donate; it was a fragmented service flow.

-Surplus is generated unpredictably.
+• Surplus is generated unpredictably

-Recipients operate under resource constraints.
+• Recipients operate under resource constraints

-Volunteers require routing clarity.
+• Volunteers require routing clarity

 Without shared visibility, coordination becomes manual and inconsistent.